natenka/pyneng-book-en/docs/source/book/21_textfsm/3_textfsm_clitable.rst

        ...:

-First, you should initialize a class by giving it name of the file in which mapping between templates and commands is stored, and specify name of the directory in which templates are stored:
+First, you should initialize a class by giving it name of file in which mapping between templates and commands is stored, and specify name of directory in which templates are stored:

 .. code:: python

     In [3]: cli_table = clitable.CliTable('index', 'templates')

 Specify which command should be passed and specify additional attributes that will help to identify template.
-To do this, you should create a dictionary in which keys are the names of columns that are defined in index file.
+To do this, you should create a dictionary in which keys are names of columns that are defined in index file.
 In this case, it is not necessary to specify vendor name, since *sh ip route ospf* command corresponds to only one template.

 .. code:: python